kovidgoyal/calibre/manual/edit.rst

 you want to designate some other image as the cover, you can do so by right clicking on the file and choosing :guilabel:`Mark as cover`.

-In addition, EPUB files has the concept of a *titlepage*.
+In addition, EPUB files have the concept of a *titlepage*.
 A title page is a HTML file that acts as the title page/cover for the book.
 You can mark an HTML file as the titlepage when editing EPUBs by right-clicking.
 Be careful that the file you mark contains only the cover information.
 If it contains other